zephyr06/Energy_Opt_NLP/README.md

 5. add responseTimeInitial to Clamp in the main branch

+6. There are still bugs in WAP, observed in 9-taskset.

 # Research topic
 1. how to round float point to int